-Applications are accepted once per year, with a deadline of March 15
+Applications are accepted twice per year, with a deadline of

-for acceptance in the fall semester of the next year.
-Interviews
+February 1 for acceptance in the fall semester of the next year and

-are scheduled within two weeks of the deadline, and decisions made by
+within two weeks of the deadline, and decisions made

 Can credits be transferred into the program?

-Graduate College.
-Courses must be completed within five years and
+the Graduate College.
+Courses must be completed within five years

-related to the overall goals of the Special Education Program.
-This
+and related to the overall goals of the Special Education Program.

 How long does it take to complete the program?